Safe, Easy, Low-Cost Produce Handling: Managing Dunk Tank Water

 water use

-This photo series, unsurprising for produce growers, illustrates how wash water sanitizer lowers food safety risk.
-After dunking only two heads of visibly clean lettuce, the dunk tank contained 3 jumping worms, a slug, three spiders, plenty of suspended bacteria, and a significant amount of soil on the bottom. with dozens of heads going though one tank, the wash water will get dirtier, and dose all "washed" produce with what is suspended in the water.
-This dilute sanitizer will kill suspended (isolated) bacteria that can make people sick without impacting the produce itself.
+This photo series, unsurprising for experienced growers, shows why wash water sanitizer can lower food safety risk: After dunking only two heads of visibly clean lettuce, the dunk tank contains 3 worms, 2 slug, 3 spiders, plenty of suspended bacteria, and a significant amount of sediment on the bottom.
+With dozens of heads going though one tank, the wash water will get dirtier, "washing" additional produce with what is suspended in the water.
+Dilute sanitizer kills only suspended (isolated) microbes that can make people sick without impacting the produce itself.
+Photo by Hans Estrin.

 a sink with sediment in it